seraogianluca/RoomBooking/README.md

 We decided to implement this application with two classes, one that implements the interface used by the user, and one that implements the operation on the database.

+# Report
+The required report is written in REPORT.md